 - States like Massachusetts offer up to $100 in rebates for investing in wireless enabled thermostats.

-- Most wireless systems run on wifi or cellular communication – eliminate the landline you're paying for.
+- Most wireless systems run on WiFi or cellular communication – eliminate the landline you're paying for.

 Final Tip: Choose the Best System for You

-- Many security and automation vendors sell kits of devices in an effort to keep cost low and the sale cycle short.
+- Many security and automation vendors sell kits of devices in an effort to keep costs low and the sale cycle short.
 The challenge here is that if you buy (for example) two doors and a motion detector, you are likely leaving many entry points vulnerable.
-You are then stuck with a false sense of security and a new monthly bill that is not delivering its value.
+You are then stuck with a false sense of security and a costly monthly bill that is not delivering its value.

 - Before buying a system, ask yourself if the sales rep asked enough questions to actually understand the layout of your home.
 A simple drawn layout with access points can help you to envision the scope of the system you need.

-- Don't get trapped investing in several solutions: security from one company, temperature control from another and cameras from a third.
+- Don't get trapped investing in several solutions: security from one company, temperature control from another, cameras from a third.
 While each component of the system may seem cheaper at the point of purchase, you will wind up with multiple help desks, user interfaces to learn, apps to control, and bills.